 b.
-Emerging Technologies/Trends for Public Transportation - Jason O'Brien, WMPO
+Emerging Technologies (Public Transportation) - Jason O'Brien, WMPO

 Mr. O'Brien gave a presentation on public transportation trends, the third in the series on emerging technologies.
-He reminded members that the expected rapid transformation of technology is expected to have a dramatic impact on transportation during the upcoming planning cycle.
+He reminded members about the expected rapid transformation of transportation through technological advancements.